junaid-home/junaid-home/README.md

 ![](https://github.com/junaid-home/junaid-home/blob/main/illustration.svg)

 ## Hi there 👋,
  My name is Junaid Javed.
 A self-taught, passionate and fast-learner full-stack developer from Pakistan, 🇵🇰 🌎.
 I'm a student of undergrad Computer Science 👨‍🎓.
 I love to work with new technologies and developing web / mobile applications 🔭.
-Currently, I am learning python and Django.
+Currently, I am learning DevOps.

 🚀 I’m currently working on React Native & MERN Stack,